A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Concluding Remarks and Future Work

-Since its introduction in 1998 by Russell, \irl{} has witnessed a significantly improved understanding of the inherent challenges, various methods for their mitigation, and the extension of these challenges toward real-world applications.
-This survey explicitly focused on the specific ways by which methods mitigated challenges and contributed to the progress of \irl{} research.
-The reason for this focus is that we believe that successful approaches in \irl{} will combine the synergy of different methods to solve complex learning problems.
+Since the introduction of \irl{} in 1998 by Russell, researchers have demonstrated a significantly improved understanding of the inherent challenges, developed various methods for their mitigation, and investigated the extension of these challenges toward real-world applications.
+This survey takes a rigorous look at \irl{}, and focuses on the specific ways by which various methods mitigated challenges and contributed to the ongoing progress of \irl{} research.
+The reason for this focus is that we believe that successful approaches in \irl{} will eventually combine the synergy of different methods to solve complex learning problems that typically exhibit many challenges.

 Our improved understanding has also revealed more novel questions.
-More development and clarifications are needed to answer these new questions.
+In our survey of several \irl{} methods, we observed that very few methods provably analyzed the sample or time complexity of their techniques, and compared it with those of other methods.
+Indeed, \textsc{projection} and \textsc{mwal} are the only methods among the foundational ones that provide a sample complexity analysis.
+These methods use Hoeffding's inequality to relate the error in estimated feature expectations with the minimum sample complexity.
+As such, there is a general lack of theoretical guidance on the complexity of \irl{} as a problem, and on the complexity and accuracy of \irl{} methods, with most focusing on empirical comparisons to establish improvement.

+A particularly egregious shortcoming is that the existing set of methods do not scale reasonably to beyond a few dozens of states or more than ten possible actions.
+This is a critical limitation that limits \irl{} demonstrations mainly to toy problems and prevents \irl{} from being applied in more pragmatic applications.
+Many methods in \irl{} rely on parameter estimation techniques, and current trends show that meta-heuristic algorithms can estimate the optimal parameters efficiently.
+Some prominent meta-heuristic methods are cuckoo search algorithm~\cite{yang2009cuckoo,yang2010engineering}, particle swarm optimization~\cite{eberhart1995particle}, and the firefly algorithm~\cite{yang2010firefly}.
+As their noticeable benefits, meta-heuristic algorithms do not rely on the optimization being convex, rather they can search general spaces relatively fast, and they can find a global minimum.
+Thus, studying the performance of these techniques in \irl{} should reveal new insights.

+There is a distinct lack of a standard testbed of problem domains for evaluating \irl{} methods, despite the prevalence of empirical evaluations in this area.
+Well designed testbeds allow methods to be evaluated along various relevant dimensions, point out shared deficiencies, and typically speed up the advance of a particular field.
+For example, UCI's machine learning repository and OpenAI's Gym library are playing significant roles in advancing the progress of supervised and reinforcement learning techniques, respectively.

+In addition to these immediate avenues of future work, we also discuss lines of inquiry below that could lead to a better understanding of \irl{} and lead to progress over the longer term.